 - 1. Complete and have on file a Copiah-Lincoln Community College official application. - Must have a transcript from an accredited high school showing graduation, or satisfactory scores on the high school equivalency exam, or a transcript from previous college attendance on file. - 3.
 Complete a Co-Lin Cosmetology Application on testing date. - 4.
-Take Cosmetology Aptitude Test (CSAT) and ACCUPLACER Placement Test at Copiah-Lincoln Community College. - 5.
+Take Cosmetology Aptitude Test (CSAT) and have an ACT score on file with Copiah-Lincoln Community College. - 5.
 If accepted, the applicant must attend cosmetology orientation/pre-registration.